SkafteNicki/dtu_mlops/s2_organisation_and_version_control/M5_git.md

 </p>

-Assuming that we have made some changes to our local *working directory* and that we want to get this updates to be online in the *remote reposatory* we have to do the following steps:
+Assuming that we have made some changes to our local *working directory* and that we want to get this updates to be online in the *remote repository* we have to do the following steps:

 * First we run the command `git add`.
 This will move our changes to the *staging area*.
 While changes are in the staging area we can very easily revert them (using `git restore`).
 There have therefore not been assigned a unique hash to the code yet, and we can therefore still overwrite it.

 * To take our code from the *staging area* and make it into a commit, we simply run `git commit` which will locally add a note to the graph.
-It is important again, that we have not pushed the commit to the online *reposatory` yet.
+It is important again, that we have not pushed the commit to the online *repository* yet.

 * Finally, we want other to be able to use the changes that we made.
 We do a simple `git push` and our commit gets online